- Detected secrets

 Detected secrets

-A detected secret remains in the vulnerability report as “Still detected” even after the secret is removed from the scanned file.
+When a secret is detected a vulnerability is created for it.
+The vulnerability remains as “Still detected” even if the secret is removed from the scanned file and pipeline secret detection has been run again.
 This is because the secret remains in the Git repository’s history.
-To address a detected secret, remediate the leak, then triage the vulnerability.
+To remove a secret from the Git repository’s history, see Redact text from repository.

 Coverage